CharlotteStiller/final-project/README.md

 3. **Visualize the data and storytelling in Tableau**
     - Files: Conclusions.ipynb / Conclusions.twb
     - Extract demographics and other characteristics of the rated products and visualize them
-    - Give some insights in the conclusions
+    - Story: Brings the conclusions together to build the perfect product

 ## Conclusions